KOKKE

 Early Brand Strategy • Visual Identity Direction • Social Strategy

-When Kokke House began shaping its identity as a modern, design-forward destination, I joined early on as a consultant to help define how its family history and design legacy could be woven into a brand that feels contemporary and alive.
+I joined in the founding phase to help define how that design legacy could become a brand that feels contemporary and alive.

 Heritage, Reimagined